 \section{Hamiltonian Matrices}

 In this section, we derive the Hamiltonian for a system of interacting ions.
-We consider a static potential, which could contain contributions from the pseudo-potential produced by the radio-frequency (rf) field in a linear trap, or the effective potential experience by ions rotating about the magnetic field axis in a Penning trap.
-This general approach is based on ref.~\cite{Dubin2020}, which provides a systematic way to derive the Hamiltonian for a system of $N$ ions in a trap.
+We consider a static potential, which could contain contributions from the pseudo-potential produced by the radio-frequency (rf) field in a Paul trap, or the effective potential experienced by ions rotating about the magnetic field axis in a Penning trap.
+This general approach is based on ref.~\cite{Dubin2020}, which provides a systematic way to derive the Hamiltonian matrix and perform the normal-mode analysis for both Penning and rf traps.

 The Lagrangian for a system of $N$ ions in a trap can be written as the sum of the kinetic and potential energies of the ions, including contributions from the vector potential due to the magnetic field: